-The request for waiver shall be submitted to the Secretary of Commerce, Washington, D.C.
-20230, and labeled as a Request for Waiver to a Federal Information Processing Standard.
+The request for waiver shall be submitted to the Secretary of Commerce, Washington, D. C. 20230, and labeled as a Request for Waiver to a Federal Information Processing Standard.
 Waiver requests will normally be processed within 45 days of receipt by the Secretary.
 No action shall be taken to issue solicitation documents or to order equipment for which this standard is applicable and which does not conform to this standard prior to receipt of a waiver approval response from the Secretary.

-Where To Obtain Copies.
-Either paper or microfiche copies of this Federal Information Processing Standard, including the technical specifications, may be purchased from the National Technical Information Service (NTIS) by ordering Federal Information Processing Standard Publication 63 (NBS-FIPS-PUB-63), Operational Specifications for Rotating Mass Storage Subsystems.
-Ordering information, including prices and delivery alternatives, may be obtained by contacting the National Technical Information Service (NTIS), U.S. Department of Commerce, Springfield, Virginia 22161, Telephone: (703) 557-4650.
+Where to Obtain Copies.
+Either paper or microfiche copies of this Federal Information Processing Standard, including the technical specifications, may be purchased from the National Technical Information Service (NTIS) by ordering Federal Information Processing Standard Publication 63-1 (FIPSPUB63-1), Operational Specifications for Variable Block Rotating Mass Storage Subsystems.
+The supplement to FIPS PUB 63 entitled Additional Operational Specifications for Variable Block Rotating Mass Storage Devices (FIPSPUB63-1SUP) may also be obtained from NTIS.
+Ordering information, including prices and delivery alternatives, may be obtained by contacting the National Technical Information Service (NTIS), U. S. Department of Commerce, Springfield, Virginia 22161, telephone: (703) 487-4650.